tkdomi/alice-agi/README.md

 ## License

 This repo is mainly for my personal use, but feel free to explore the code, get inspired by the concepts, and adapt them for your projects.
-Just don’t copy the entire project with its original name—I want to avoid any confusion.
+Just don't copy the entire project with its original name—I want to avoid any confusion.